 Out of Office - once the recipient replies with an OOO reply THEN perform the action.
 Action that goes well with this condition is "Continue campaign" as it will not stop sequence for this automated response.

-Any link is clicked - once a link from the email is clicked on THEN perform the action.
-Currently, it is not possible to set a specific link, since templates and emails are created after this, in step 4.
+Link is clicked - once a link from the email is clicked on THEN perform the action.
+Currently, it is possible to set a specific link, but it is necessary to first complete Step 4, create email with at least one link, and then go back to Step 1 and select specific link for automation.

 Email is opened - once an email from the campaign is opened THEN perform the action.